asdat3/penatrationtester/README.md

-# penatrationtester
+# ban checker
-Python Requests Penetration Tester
+Python Requests Ban Tester

 Requesting a url with your set delay and testing how many times it needs to get banned